microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 const map = fluidContainer.initialObjects.customMap;
 ```

-At this point, we can directly start using the `map` object within our application.
+At this point, you can directly start using the `map` object within our application.
 Including the `SharedMap` as part of initial objects ensures that the DDS is available the moment the async call to `createContainer` finishes.

-Similarly, if we are loading an existing container, the process stays largely identical with the only difference being that we use `getContainer` instead of `createContainer`.
+Similarly, if you are loading an existing container, the process stays largely identical with the only difference being that you use `getContainer` instead of `createContainer`.

 ```javascript
 const schema = {